-In the quadrants display one can use swipe gestures to change quickly between the four sections, and toggling between full and quadrants display can be done by pinch gestures.
+In the quadrants display one can use swipe gestures to change quickly between the four sections, while toggling between full and quadrants display can easily be done by pinch gestures.

 At the left side of the screen there is the general volume control slider.
 The fact that there is a dedicated volume control which does not affect the system volume deserves an explanation.
 There are several reasons for the existence of this control:

 - An obvious use case for an organ app is to let another app render a piece from your music library and to accompany this by yourself playing the organ.
 Then you need to adapt the volume of the organ to the system volume / music app volume.

 - A pipe organ has an incredibly large dynamic range.
 The volume slider is calibrated such that 'normal' organ pieces can be played at medium volume setting without distortion of the sound.
 However, when you play some esoteric stuff with clusters of notes and many stops, then the sound will overdrive.
 Provided that appropriate settings in the Settingsview are done, in this case the volume is reduced automatically – you will see the volume control sliding down by a certain amount.
 When you play the piece the next time, you yourself can adjust the volume slider at the beginning and compensate this by increasing the system volume or the volume of your external amplifer.

 - The system volume control does not operate on the line output e.g. of an iPad dock.
 Using the app's volume control you can still adjust the volume to your needs.